g1eb/angular-datetime-range/README.md

-# Angular directive for datetime range input ui element
+# Datetime range input UI element

 This datetime range input is used to fascilitate easy input of datetime objects representing a range with a start datetime and end datetime.